Private Cloud 101 for Law Firms

 As you’ve now learned, a Private Cloud brings numerous benefits and advantages to law firms.

-It’s important, however, that if your law firm goes this route, that it finds and selects the right Private Cloud provider for your firm.
+It’s important, however, that if your law firm goes this route, it finds and selects the right Private Cloud provider.

-Today, there are many IT companies and Cloud Service Providers that offer Virtual Desktop and Private Cloud platforms.
-It’s important to not only make sure that the company you select has experience hosting and supporting the software that your firm relies on, but that the company has the infrastructure and security in place to keep your data secure and your firm up and running.
+Today, many IT companies and Cloud Service providers offer Virtual Desktop and Private Cloud platforms.
+It’s important not only to make sure that the company you select has experience hosting and supporting the software that your firm relies on but that the company has the infrastructure and security in place to keep your data secure and your firm up and running.

 Among other things, you’ll want to ensure that your chosen Private Cloud provider: